-Arizona requires that every motor vehicle operated on our roadways be covered by one of the statutory forms of financial responsibility, more commonly called liability insurance, through a company that is authorized to do business in Arizona.
-This includes golf carts, motorcycles and mopeds.
+Arizona requires that every motor vehicle operated on roadways be covered by one of the statutory forms of financial responsibility, more commonly called liability insurance, through a company that is authorized to do business in Arizona.
+This requirement also includes golf carts, motorcycles and mopeds.

-Law enforcement officers will ask you for proof of insurance at the time of traffic stops or accidents.
-Insurance companies notify us of all policy cancellations, non-renewals and new policies.
-If your insurance company sends us a notice that your policy is no longer active, we will send you an inquiry notice to verify insurance status.
+Law-enforcement officers will ask you for proof of insurance at the time of traffic stops or accidents.
+Insurance companies notify MVD of all policy cancellations, nonrenewals and new policies.
+If your insurance company sends MVD a notice that your policy is no longer active, we will send you an inquiry notice to verify insurance status.

 Failure to maintain proper insurance could lead to the suspension of your vehicle registration and/or driver license.
 To reinstate these privileges, fees and future proof of financial responsibility must be filed with MVD.
 The future proof requirement is most commonly an SR22 form from an insurance company.
 This can be expensive to the vehicle owner, especially since the law requires the owner to carry the SR22 for three years from the date of suspension.